theaquamarine/windows-powershell-docs/docset/windows/branchcache/get-bcdatacacheextension.md

 ## DESCRIPTION
 The **Get-BCDataCacheExtension** cmdlet retrieves the BranchCache data cache extensions from a hosted cache server.
-Hosted cache servers that are running Windows Server® 2012 can have multiple data caches, which are Extensible Storage Engine (ESE) databases, and which are specified by using data cache extensions.
+Hosted cache servers that are running Windows Server??
+2012 can have multiple data caches, which are Extensible Storage Engine (ESE) databases, and which are specified by using data cache extensions.

 ## EXAMPLES